eva-mitropoulou/antibody-prioritization/README.md

 The main reference model uses TF IDF features built from short amino acid sequence fragments and trains a class weighted logistic regression classifier.
 AbLang2 and IgBERT embeddings are tested separately as comparison models, not treated as automatically better.

-The OAS analysis is kept separate from the neutralisation benchmark.
-OAS records are treated as unknown target antibody background, and existing OAS records are ranked using model score and similarity to curated positive CoV AbDab records.
+The OAS analysis is kept separate from the model evaluation on labelled CoV-AbDab neutralisation records.
+OAS records with paired heavy and light chains are treated as a comparison set of natural antibody sequences with unknown targets, not as labelled SARS-CoV-2 antibodies.
+Existing OAS records are ranked with a composite prioritization score that combines the OAS comparison-model score with sequence similarity to curated positive CoV-AbDab records.
+A diversity filter is then used to build a shortlist for expert review.
+These records are review candidates only, not validated binders, therapeutics, or newly generated sequences.

 ## Model Benchmarking and Selection